 Couple extra lil bennies.

-- ZipCar – Waived setup fees for small business owners, $20 toward your first drive, and 20% off standard rates Monday through Friday
+- ZipCar – Waived setup fees for small business owners, $30 toward your first drive, $35 annual membership fee, and 10% off standard rates Monday through Friday

 - TripIt Pro – Free year of Pro, then $39 annual rate for three years